 Tip: If you are planning on making the large batch, you might want to purchase the dried minced onion in bulk.

-How to serve with the Dip
+What to serve with the Dip

 You can serve this with chips of course, but also with a variety of veggie dippers like peppers, carrots, cucumbers, broccoli, cauliflower, and cherry tomatoes.